Top 3 Foods to Eat Daily for Optimal Health + Organ Function

 Eating a sweet potato for breakfast is the number one way to warm and nourish a weakened pancreas, and thus, bring a weakened spleen back to life.

 Diabetes & Hypoglycemia

-Over-consuming yin (cold) simple sugar foods (such as processed junk, too much tropical/high sugar fruit not in season, refined flours, dairy products, coffee, stimulants, and sweeteners) over-accentuates the rising energy of the liver and weakens the downward force of the pancreas, preventing the proper secretion of digestive enzymes and hormones.
+Over-consuming yin (cold) simple sugar foods, refined flours, dairy products, coffee, stimulants, and sweeteners) over-accentuates the rising energy of the liver and weakens the downward force of the pancreas, preventing the proper secretion of digestive enzymes and hormones.
 This type of weakening of the pancreas causes diabetes.

 On the other hand, abuse of very yang (hot, heavy) foods (such as eggs, meat, salty cheese, fatty fish, heavily salted foods, and fried food) over-activates the pancreas and causes the liver to stagnate.
 This type of weakening of the pancreas is responsible for hypoglycemia.

 In our modern society, many people overeat from both groups, causing a chaotic pattern combining features of both imbalances.
 Keep in mind that we are exposed drugs and chemicals more and more on a daily basis, both of which are on the far end of the yin spectrum.
 This is a contributing factor to the rise in diabetes the U.S. has seen over the past few decades.

 Anyone who is part of the #gingerteagang can tell you, this is some POTENT medicine.